 How much can I borrow?

 Different states have varying laws surrounding payday loans, limiting how much you can borrow or how much the lender can charge in interest and fees.
-Some states prohibit expert payday loans altogether and others have established legal maximums.
+Some states prohibit payday loans altogether and others have established legal maximums.
 Borrowed amounts range from $100 to $1,000, however loans can be for smaller or larger amounts.

 Where do I get a loan?